justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 **Modeling:**
 - Preparing the dataframes by merging selected dataframes to get the best information
 - Built the Multiple Regression, Random Forrest Classifier, and Ensemble Model
-- For each model I built, tuned the hyperparameters, evaluated the performance of the best model created, finding and discussing the top features towward a customer defaulting on a loan, ran the model against the test set
+- For each model I built, tuned the hyperparameters, evaluated the performance of the best model created, finding and discussing the top features toward a customer defaulting on a loan, ran the model against the test set
 - Created a Model Performance Summary Table that allowed our group to easily compare which of our models is the best.
-- Discussed the results from our models of the top features of a client that would be important when consdiering if they would default on their loan.
+- Discussed the results from our models of the top features of a client that would be important when considering if they would default on their loan.

 [Link to Modeling Individual Contributions in Jupyter Notebook]()